shamimcse1/shamimcse1/README.md

 <details>
 <summary>
-  More stuff about me
+  More Stuff About Me
 </summary>

 <br >

-I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and tjat's why CoderOne Youtube Channel exists!
+I love sharing knowledge and putting tutorials, courses and posts together for helping other developers, and that's why Coder Camp Youtube Channel exists!

 #### What is CoderCamp?

-CoderCamp is a youtube channel for learning Web/Mobile development, coding and design.
+Coder Camp is a youtube channel for learning Web/Mobile development, coding and design.
 Including new technologies and frameworks and anything really related to development world.

 #### Coding Stats